Liability insurance and professional indemnity

 - property damage, such as negligently causing a fire

-- pure economic loss, which occurs in very rare cases where there’s a special duty of care and a negligent act or omission causes a business to lose expected revenue.
+- consequential loss, which occurs in very rare cases where a negligent act causes a third party business to lose expected revenue.

-Professional indemnity insurance is a variety of insurance products that help professional cover the cost of litigation.
+Professional indemnity insurance is a range of insurance products that help cover the cost of legal action.
 Depending on the product, this may include liability due to:

 - not auditing a company’s accounts properly